KEPCo History

 Board members for KEPCo held a ribbon cutting ceremony to celebrate the opening of the new headquarters.

-As KEPCo engaged in the power supply planning process, it looked at taking advantage of market opportunities and/or constructing the necessary generation facilities to meet its members’ power supply needs.
-In the end, KEPCo did both, continuing its efforts to diversify its power supply resources.
+As KEPCo engaged in power supply planning, it balanced market opportunities with the construction or acquisition of generation facilities to meet member needs, continuing to diversify its power supply portfolio.

-In October 2001, KEPCo’s board of trustees approved the purchase of 10 2-MW Caterpillar diesel-fired generators with 20 MW total capacity.
-Sharpe Generating Station is used as capacity reserves and is registered in the Southwest Power Pool, Inc. (SPP) Integrated Market.
-It is also used as an alternate source of power to Wolf Creek Generating Station during certain plant conditions.
+In October 2001, KEPCo’s Board approved the purchase of 10 2-MW Caterpillar diesel generators.
+Known as Sharpe Generating Station, the units serve as capacity reserves and are registered in the Southwest Power Pool (SPP) Integrated Marketplace (IM).
+The units are also used as an alternate source of power to Wolf Creek under certain conditions.
 Sharpe began commercial operation in June 2002.

-In May 2006, KEPCo executed documents to acquire a 30-MW ownership participation in Iatan 2, an 850 MW high-efficiency, supercritical, pulverized coal-fired generating facility.
-With its state-of-the-art emission control systems, Iatan 2 is considered one of the most efficient, low-pollution coal units in the U.S. The plant began commercial operation in 2010.
-Participating in Iatan 2 was an important step to stabilize KEPCo’s power supply and to mitigate member exposure to high and volatile natural gas and market-based electricity prices.
-In 2012, Iatan 2 was recognized as the nation’s most efficient coal-fired power plant and was awarded the Power Plant Operational Excellence & Stewardship Award by GP Strategies Corporation, a global performance improvement and technical solutions provider.
+In May 2006, following a comprehensive resource planning process, KEPCo acquired a 30-MW ownership interest in Iatan 2, an 850-MW high-efficiency, supercritical coal-fired generating facility.
+With state-of-the-art emission controls, Iatan 2 is among the nation’s most efficient and clean coal units.
+It began commercial operation in 2010.
+KEPCo’s participation helped stabilize its power supply and reduce member exposure to high and volatile market-based electricity prices.
+In 2012, Iatan 2 was recognized as the nation’s most efficient coal-fired power plant, receiving the Power Plant Operational Excellence & Stewardship Award from GP Strategies.

-In 2007, KEPCo entered into a long-term power supply agreement with Westar Energy, Inc. and finalized a five-year purchase power agreement with KCPL as a bridge to meet its power supply needs while Iatan 2 was under construction.
+In 2007, KEPCo entered into a long-term power supply agreement with Westar Energy (Westar) and a five-year bridge purchase agreement with KCPL while Iatan 2 was under construction.
+The cost-based formula rate agreement with Westar was approved by the Federal Energy Regulatory Commission, successor to the FPA, in August 2009, securing a stable and economic power supply for the next four decades.

-In 2016, KEPCo’s board of trustees unanimously approved the addition of Prairie Sky Solar Farm, a 1-MW fixed tilt axis solar facility, to its already diverse resource mix, which became operational in February 2017.
+In 2016, KEPCo’s Board unanimously approved the addition of Prairie Sky Solar Farm.
+Designed and engineered by KSI, Prairie Sky is a 1-MW fixed-tilt axis solar facility that became operational in February 2017, further diversifying KEPCo’s energy mix.

 Additional Significant Milestones in the Life of KEPCo

-In 2009, the board of trustees unanimously voted to become deregulated from the KCC’s ratemaking jurisdiction.
-In October of that year, KEPCo’s rates were officially deregulated from the KCC’s regulatory oversight and, instead, are set by KEPCo’s board of trustees.
-While the KCC no longer sets KEPCo’s rate, it retains jurisdiction over a limited number of other matters, including service territory, certain power sales, wire stringing, transmission line siting, and practices related to underground utility facilities, to name a few.
+In 2009, KEPCo’s Board voted unanimously to deregulate from the KCC’s ratemaking jurisdiction.
+In October of that year, KEPCo’s rates were officially deregulated from the KCC’s regulatory oversight and are set by KEPCo’s Board.
+The KCC retains jurisdiction over such areas as service territory, certain power sales, wire stringing, transmission line siting, and practices related to underground utility facilities.

-KEPCo strives for excellence in carrying out its core mission to provide safe, reliable, economical, and environmentally responsible power supply, exceptional support, and innovative services to its members and the Kansans they serve.
+KEPCo remains steadfast in its mission to provide safe, reliable, and affordable power supply and is committed to providing exceptional support and innovative services to meet its members’ evolving needs.

 Where are They Now?

-Central Kansas Electric Cooperative, Inc., Great Bend, finalized its purchase of Central Kansas Power Company, an investor-owned utility in Hays, in 1981, and was renamed Midwest Energy, Inc.
+- Central Kansas Electric finalized its purchase of Central Kansas Power Company, an investor-owned utility in Hays, in 1981, and was renamed Midwest Energy, Inc. Midwest Energy withdrew from membership in 1982.

-DS&O Rural Electric Cooperative Association, Inc., Solomon, merged with Smoky Valley Electric Cooperative Association, Inc., Lindsborg, in 1991, with DS&O as the surviving entity.
+- D. S. & O. merged with Smoky Valley Electric Cooperative Association, Inc., Lindsborg, in 1991, with D. S. & O. as the surviving entity.
+D. S. & O. was renamed DSO Electric Cooperative, Inc. in 2021.

-Radiant Electric Cooperative, Inc., Fredonia, and Lyon-Coffey Electric Cooperative, Inc., Lebo, consolidated in 2020 to become 4 Rivers Electric Cooperative, Inc.
+- Radiant and Lyon-Coffey Electric Cooperative, Inc., Lebo, consolidated in 2020 to become 4 Rivers Electric Cooperative, Inc.

 KEPCo’s Leadership Through the Years